- Beauty Glossary

 Who should use non-acnegenic beauty products?

-If you suffer from acne, you should always look out for non-acnegenic products.
+If you suffer from acne, you should always look out for non-acnegenic products, such as day creams, face masks and foundations.
 They're also great if you have sensitive or oily skin as they keep your face free from inflammation and oil build-up.